Liyuna123/Gesture_Controlled_Robot/index.md

 ## Challenges

 **Detecting circle:**
 At first, I had trouble writing code so that the accelerometer could detect a circle.
 Therefore, at first, I wrote code so that it only had to have a tilt that went forward and left.
 This was much simpler than creating a buffer and adding many lines of new code.
 However, after finishing a couple more modifications, I went back and added the memory feature to my code.
+As said before, it was inconsistent, though, so I added a button like the one in the memory feature.

 **Changing speed:**
 While changing speed, I first set the slower speed 150.
 I found that this was too slow, and the wheels would just vibrate back and forth instead of spinning.
 I fixed this by setting the speed higher.